The Big Muff π Page

 1961

-Session guitarist Billy Strange, a friend of session musician and tech Red Rhodes, uses the 1960 Rhodes fuzz box on the the Ann Margaret recording I Just Don't Undertsand.
-This is likely the first recorded use of a fuzz pedal.
+• Session guitarist Billy Strange, a friend of session musician and tech Red Rhodes, uses the Rhodes fuzz box on the the Ann Margaret recording I Just Don't Understand.
+This is one of the first recorded uses of a fuzz box.

 1962

-Maestro Fuzz-Tone (FZ-1).
-In the US, engineer Glen Snoddy, seeing fuzz tone becoming increasingly popular since it appeared in the bass solo on Marty Robbins song Don't Worry, creates a transistor circuit to replicate the fuzz tone.
-He takes the idea to Gibson in Chicago, and they become the first to the market with a mass produced consumer fuzz curcuit.
-The first production version was built into Gibson bass guitars, then later in a stand alone floor pedal form (FZ-1).
-The design is credited to Snoddy and Gibson engineer Revis V. Hobbs.
-Many other fuzz pedals that would follow were knockoffs or modifications of this first two transistor fuzz circuit.
+• Maestro Fuzz-Tone (FZ-1).
+In the US, engineer Glen Snoddy, seeing fuzz tone becoming increasingly popular since it appeared in the bass solo (caused by a faulty tube preamp) on Marty Robbins song Don't Worry, creates a transistor circuit to replicate the fuzz tone.
+Glen states (in the book Fuzz and Feedback by Tony Bacon) : “Later when I found out what it was, I set about trying to develop that sound using transistors.
+We fooled around with it and got the sound like we wanted.
+I drove up to Chicago and presented it to Mr. Berlin, the boss at the Gibson company, and he heard that it was something different.
+So they agreed to take it and put it out as a commercial product."
+Gibson becomes the first to the market with a mass produced consumer fuzz circuit.
+The first production version was built into Gibson bass guitars, then later in a stand-alone floor pedal form (FZ-1).
+The design is credited to Snoddy and fellow Tennesseean Revis V. Hobbs, an engineer with the famous WSM Radio in Nashville.
+Many other fuzz pedals that would follow were knockoffs or modifications of this first transistorized fuzz circuit.
 The FZ-1 is generally accepted as the first production fuzz pedal ever made, and the pedal that would later spawn the British fuzz tone craze.
 Gibson expected the pedal to be very popular and made over 5000 units on the first run.
-It was a disappointingly poor seller, but sales sparked again in 1965.
+It was a disappointingly poor seller, but sales would finally come later in 1965.

 1963

-VISIT MY SWORDS, KNIVES and FANTASY ART WEBSITE Kit Rae Fantasy Art VISIT MY SWORDS, KNIVES and FANTASY ART WEBSITE
+VISIT MY SWORDS and FANTASY ART WEBSITE VISIT MY SWORDS and FANTASY ART WEBSITE

 1964